marcosschroh/dataclasses-avroschema/docs/serialization.md

 ### Deserialization

-Deserialization could take place with an instance dataclass or the dataclass itself
+Deserialization could take place with an instance dataclass or the dataclass itself.
+Can return the dict representation or a new class instance.

 ```python
 import typing